matejavulic/Ebank-Web-App/README.md

     - QR code payments

 # Contact
-If you have any questions, feel free to write me at matejavulic@gmail.com .
+If you have any questions, feel free to write me an e-mail at matejavulic@gmail.com .